 At Benefit Strategies Inc., critical illness insurance is just one aspect of our executive benefit solutions to help balance the benefit requirements of owners and managers.

-If you have more questions about critical illness insurance in Canada, please call 1-780-437-5070 to speak with one of our executive benefit advisors today, or contact us online for a free Consultation.
+If you have more questions that this critical illness insurance FAQ couldn’t answer, please call 1-780-437-5070 to speak with one of our executive benefit advisors today, or contact us online for a free Consultation.